mendix/docs/content/en/docs/appstore/use-content/modules/genai/conversational-ui.md

 ##### 4.3.1.2 Creating a Custom Action Microflow

-If you want to create your own custom action microflow, keep the following considerations in in mind:
+If you want to create your own custom action microflow, keep the following considerations in mind:

 * Only one input parameter of [ChatContext](#chat-context) is accepted.
 * The return type needs to be a `Success` Boolean.